Wuzejun5/LabelCritic/README.md

 ### Label Critic: Error Detection

-In case you do not have 3 sets of labels to compare
+In case you do not have two sets of labels to compare, Label Critic can be used to evaluate a single set of labels, and judge if each one is correct or not.

 ```bash
 python3 RunErrorDetection.py --path /mnt/sdc/pedro/ErrorDetection/good_labels_beta_full/ --port 8000 --organ [kidneys] --file_structure auto --examples 0 --good_examples_pth /mnt/sdc/pedro/ErrorDetection/good_labels_beta_full/kidneys/ --bad_examples_pth /mnt/sdc/pedro/ErrorDetection/errors_nnUnet_full/kidneys/ > organ.log 2>&1